Visit Croatia

 History of Crikvenica

-Crikvenica's name comes from the Croatian for church - crkva, or crikva in local dialect - as a church was built on the town's site in the 14th century.
+Crikvenica’s name comes from the Croatian for church – crkva (or crikva in local dialect) – as a church was built in this location in the 14th century.

-Crikvenica's growth really came about in the late 19th century as it developed into a popular tourist resort, near to the large port of Rijeka.
-A harbour was built there in 1877 and a bathing beach followed in 1888.
+The town’s growth really came about in the late 19th century as it developed into a popular tourist resort, near to the large port of Rijeka.
+A harbour was built here in 1877 and a bathing beach followed in 1888.

-Much like the resort of Opatija, Crikvenica was also developed as a health and wellness resort due to its temperate climate, as was given official status as such in 1906.
-A number of hotels emerged in the early part of the 20th century offering guests facilities along these lines.
+Much like the resort of Opatija, Crikvenica was also developed as a health and wellness resort due to its temperate climate, and was given official status as such in 1906.
+A number of hotels were built in the early part of the 20th century offering guests facilities along these lines.

-Crikvenica's glamour may have faded somewhat since then, but it is still a lovely resort to holiday in and is popular because of its pretty riviera and is easily reached.
+Crikvenica’s glamour may have faded somewhat since then, but it is still a lovely resort to holiday in and is popular because of its pretty riviera and easy transport connections.

 Sightseeing in Crikvenica

-As it is - and was - primarily a holiday resort town, there's not too much to see in Crikvenica.
-So why not head instead to one of the town's beaches and relax!
+As it is – and was – primarily a holiday resort town, there’s not too much to see in the town.
+So why not head instead to one of the town’s beaches and relax!
+But for a few sights of interest, see below!

 Historically, one of the main sights in the town was the Frankopan Castle (Kastel Frankopan in Croatian).
 Built in 1412 by Count Nikola Frankopan, it is considered one of the founding buildings of Crikvenica.
-Over the years it has had various uses including a monastery; a place for convalescing soldiers; and a children's home.
-Today it is the Hotel Kastel - with such a history, why not stay there?
+Over the years it has had various uses including a monastery, a place for convalescing soldiers, a children’s home and later the Hotel Kastel.

 See details on our Accommodation in Crikvenica page.